brry/rdwd/cran-comments.md

-I hope to reduce the installed size of 6 Mb next time. https://github.com/brry/rdwd/issues/35
+I hope to reduce the installed size of 7 Mb in the future, just haven't had the time yet.
+I'm now on a two-year cycle with CRAN updates to not bother with it too much... https://github.com/brry/rdwd/issues/35